wernerfred/docker-mailserver/docs/content/config/security/ssl.md

 ```

 ### Importing certificates obtained via another source
 If you have another source for SSL/TLS certificates you can import them into the server via an external script.
-The external script can be found here: [external certificate import script](https://github.com/hanscees/dockerscripts/blob/master/scripts/tomav-renew-certs)
+The external script can be found here: [external certificate import script][hanscees-renewcerts]

 The steps to follow are these:
 1. Transport the new certificates to ./config/sll (/tmp/ssl in the container)